PaperSubmission-3/Context-Aware-Feature-Imputation-Disentanglement/README.md

 # BEEP
-This repository contains code to run the BEEP (Biomedical Evidence Enhanced Predictions) clinical outcome prediction system, described in our NAACL Findings 2022 paper: [Literature Augmented Clinical Outcome Prediction](https://arxiv.org/abs/2111.08374)
+This repository contains code to run the Structural Aware Clinical outcome prediction system.

+## Dataset
+Thanks for open-souring the project by beep https://github.com/allenai/BEEP/tree/main, we utilize the same strategy to filter the dataset from the MIMIC-III dataset ([download here](https://physionet.org/content/mimiciii-demo/1.4/)).
+You will also need to process and segment the dataset by the strategy in (https://github.com/LuChang-CS/semi-structured-icd-coding).

 ## Code Setup
 This code was developed in python 3.8 using the libraries listed in environment.yml.
 The easiest way to run this code is to set up a conda environment using the .yml file via the following command: